Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 The entire dojo sequence is Morpheus trying to teach Neo how to believe in himself, how to unlock his potential, build his confidence, and recognize who he really is.
 It's about breaking doubt and denial so that Neo's powers come naturally.

 The comparison here is in learning how to recognize oneself not as wishing you were your true gender, or wanting to be your true gender, but rather that you already are.
 Only in this freedom can one express themselves genuinely.
 Without that freedom, everything will feel like a facsimile, an imitation, and that will harm your confidence in your presentation.
-One doesn't learn how to be a man/woman, one learns how to express their own manhood/womanhood, and to have confidence in that expression.
+One doesn't learn how to be their gender, one learns how to express their gender, and to have confidence in that expression.

 Don't think you are, know you are.